 The main issues with old forms of contraception are increased appetite, resulting in weight gain, and other harmful side effects associated with birth control and contraception.
-Women no longer have to deal with annoying side effects of their regular birth control pills or worry about long lasting side effects.
-I introduce to you the two newest and safest long term contraception; Nexplanon and Mirena.
-Nexplanon is a three year contraception with very minimal side effects and Mirena is a longer term birth control with the added benefit of minimizing menstrual cramps.
+Women no longer have to deal with annoying or long-lasting side effects of their regular birth control pills.
+The two newest and safest long-term contraception options are Nexplanon and Mirena.
+Nexplanon is a three-year contraception with very minimal side effects and Mirena is a longer-term birth control with the added benefit of minimizing menstrual cramps.

 Oral Contraceptive Pills

 Birth control pills are the most common form of birth control and have always helped with acne, excessive hair growth, premenstrual syndrome, menstrual cramps, and heavy bleeding.
 Marketing of birth control pills comes and goes as the patent comes and goes.
 Every time a new one is introduced, it is proclaimed the next big thing but in reality, it is just the next most expensive thing.

 A shorter pill-free (or sugar pill) interval does decrease breakthrough bleeding and may help with menstrual migraines.
 In addition, the lower the dose of estrogen, the lower the chance of blood clots, but the higher the chance of irregular bleeding.
 It should be noted that your chance of having a blood clot using pills is much smaller than the risk that results from getting pregnant, making the benefits far outweigh the risks if unintended pregnancy occurs.

 Like all treatments, each birth control choice is customized to the patient’s preferences and medical history.